-If you rent out buildings, rooms, or apartments, and provide only heat and light, trash collection, etc., you normally report your rental income and expenses in Part I of Schedule E (Form 1040).
+If you rent buildings, rooms, or apartments, and provide only heat and light, trash collection, etc., you normally report your rental income and expenses in Part I of Schedule E (Form 1040).
 However, do not use that schedule to report a not-for-profit activity.
-See Not Rented For Profit under Rental Expenses, earlier.
+See Not Rented For Profit, earlier.